-The Office of Equal Opportunity (EO) strives to assist the University meet these goals both through implementation of the University’s Affirmative Action Plan and through commitment to the University’s nondiscrimination policy.
-To that end, we work with hiring units to ensure that the University is in compliance with its nondiscrimination and affirmative action obligations.
+The Office of Equal Opportunity (EO) works with hiring units to ensure that the university is in compliance with its nondiscrimination and affirmative action obligations.

 One requirement for all position announcements is that they contain a notice identifying the University as an equal opportunity/affirmative action employer.
-This may be accomplished by simply adding a sentence to the announcement that states: “The University of Maine is an Equal Opportunity/Affirmative Action Employer.”
-For other suggested statements, please see Equal Opportunity/Affirmative Action Statements.
+This statement must read as follows:

-For all professional and faculty searches, the search chair must meet with Office of Equal Opportunity staff to be updated on equal opportunity and affirmative action issues that pertain to the search being conducted.
+For ALL searches, each search committee member must meet with Office of Equal Opportunity staff to be updated on equal opportunity and affirmative action issues that pertain to the search being conducted.
 This meeting must occur before the committee meets to review applications for the position.
-Please contact Ellen Manzo (581-1226 or firstname.lastname@example.org) to schedule a briefing.
+Briefings are held bi-weekly via Zoom and the schedule can be found on our Search Briefing Schedule page.

-If an applicant raises a concern about how he or she was treated during the application process or the outcome of the search, please call us.
+If an applicant raises a concern about how they were treated during the application process or the outcome of the search, please call us.

 If you have any questions about the hiring process for administrators and tenure-track faculty or for professional and non-tenure-track faculty, please contact 207.581.1226.